Video Individual Counting and Tracking from Moving Drones: A Benchmark and Methods: MovingDroneCrowd++

 \subsubsection{Comparison}

 Table \ref{tab:dataset_comparison} presents a comparison between our dataset and other related video datasets.
 Although our dataset is not the largest in scale, it surpasses fixed-camera datasets in terms of dynamic motion and difficulty, offering a much broader spatial coverage.
-Compared with the other drone-based video dataset UAVVIC, our dataset has clear advantages in both scale and diversity of shooting conditions, including scene types, shooting angles, flight altitudes, and illumination.
-It provides a more faithful representation of complex and crowded scenes.
+Compared with the other drone-based video dataset such as UAVVIC, our dataset has clear advantages in dynamic motion, scale, and diversity of shooting conditions, including scene types, shooting angles, flight altitudes, and illumination.
+It provides a more faithful representation of complex and crowded scenes in challenging dynamic drone scenarios.
 Moreover, the annotation of pedestrian trajectories in our dataset enables the training and evaluation of more advanced and powerful algorithms.